 Represent Justice has lent its efforts to support the Justice for Julius Jones campaign — an urgent effort to free an innocent Black man on death row in Oklahoma.
 Represent Justice’s partnership with the campaign has been an entry point in creating foundational relationships in Oklahoma, a state that in 2016 was the largest incarcerator in the country.

 “Without Represent Justice, there’s no way the #justiceforjulius would be a national campaign today.
-They have given a man on death row more hope than he even thought possible by sharing his story with millions, and refusing to give up on him,” Cece Jones-Davis, an Oklahoma advocate who spearheaded the Justice for Julius campaign said.
+They have given a man on death row more hope than he even thought possible by sharing his story with millions, and refusing to give up on him,” Cece Jones-Davis, the Campaign Manager for the Justice for Julius campaign said.